atapas/next-starter-revue-tailwind/README.md

 #  next-starter-revue-tailwind

-A Newsletter Service built with Twitter Revue, Next.js Serverless APIs, and Tailwindcss.
+Create a Newsletter APP with Twitter Revue, Next.js Serverless APIs, and Tailwind CSS.
+The Best way to get Newsletter on your website and portfolio.
+It is my side project to create a template(skeleton) for you to get started soon.
+Please fork/clone/use.
+Also check out the `How To` section below.

 ![alt text](./public/screen_latest.png "Screenshot of Tailwind Next.js Starter homepage")